Zjemm/Notify-Matrix/README.md

 # Notify-Matrix
+Send notifications to a matrix-synapse room

+# rsync-backup
-Send notifications from rsync backup to matrix synapse room
+Send notifications from rsync backup to matrix synapse room using Notify-Matrix
+Requirements: fonts-symbola (for the use of symbols in the notification messages)

 # Usage
 See comments in the files